ZanVanSer/mj-tool/docs/email-dev-toolkit-build-plan.md

-# Email Dev Toolkit — Build Plan
+# MJ-tool — Build Plan
 ## Vertical Slice Implementation for LLM-Assisted Coding

 **Approach:** Each phase delivers one fully working, visually testable slice of the app.